 Learning Objectives:

-- Define and understand cultural humility and cultural competence.
+- Understand the distinction between cultural humility and cultural competence.

-- Demonstrate understanding of the Code of Ethics and Code of Conduct (MPSW 20), ethical principles, and boundaries applied to specific ethical dilemmas when confronting ethical challenges by co-workers, utilizing the Nine Step Ethical-Decision Making Model.
+- Demonstrate understanding of the Code of Ethics and Code of Conduct (MPSW 20), ethical principles, and boundaries applied to specific ethical dilemmas when experiencing ethical challenges, utilizing the Nine-Step Ethical-Decision Making Model.

 Who should attend